ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 concern](https://en.wikipedia.org/wiki/Cross-cutting_concern), touches all parts of an application, and can't be isolated in a dedicated module.
-In contrast to several other mainstream languages, OCaml provides several mechanisms to handle exceptional circumstances, all with good runtime performance and code understandability.
+In contrast to several other mainstream languages, OCaml provides several mechanisms to handle exceptional events, all with good runtime performance and code understandability.
 Using them properly requires some initial learning and practice.
 Later, it always requires some thinking, which is good since proper error management shouldn't ever be overlooked.
 No error handling is better